rid-dim/friends/README.md

     A->>B: Direct P2P communication begins
 ```

-The friendship system works through a sophisticated scratchpad-based messaging system:
+The friendship system works through a simple scratchpad-based messaging system where the communication partners tell each other where they expect the messages and check that location in intervals:

 1. **Profile Discovery**: Each user's profile is stored in a public scratchpad at their Profile ID address, containing their display name, profile image, and most importantly, the access credentials for their friend request scratchpad